Volkswagen ID. series

-The Volkswagen ID. series is a family of battery electric cars from Volkswagen (VW) using its MEB platform that is developed by the Volkswagen Group for a range of vehicles.
+The Volkswagen ID. series is a family of battery, plug-in hybrid and extended-range electric cars from Volkswagen (VW) primarily using its MEB platform that is developed by the Volkswagen Group for a range of vehicles.

 Deliveries began in late 2020.
 By November 2022, half a million vehicles had been delivered.

 History and etymology

 The ID. series is the first series of cars from VW, purpose-built as electric vehicles.
 Most of its production vehicles were adapted from several concept car models.
 According to Volkswagen, ID. stands for "intelligent design, identity and visionary technologies".